 Personal crowdfunding cause-based fundraising

-There are three elements of digital fundraising: Inspiration, Activation, and Rallying.
-Incorporating these activities can help you drive growth and build deeper relationships with your supporters.
+There are three core elements of digital fundraising: Attract, Nurture, and Convert.
+Incorporating this framework can help you drive growth and cultivate deeper relationships with your supporters.

 Connecting with your supporters usually starts with a story.
+“Nurture” is basically email marketing campaigns, storytelling, and other initiatives that are dual parts educational and relatable.
 The story can take many forms, such as written word, an image, or video.
-Although nonprofit stories come in many forms, each has similar elements, including introducing a problem and a solution provided by your organization.
+Although nonprofit stories come in many forms, each has similar key elements, including introducing a problem and a solution provided by your organization.

-At CauseVox, we highly encourage our customers to use nonprofit storytelling whenever and wherever possible because it’s always a good idea to remind people why they should involve themselves with your cause.
+At CauseVox, we highly encourage our customers to use nonprofit storytelling whenever and wherever possible because it helps build trust and loyalty.
+Whether it’s through written word, an image, or a video, it’s always a good idea to remind others as to why they should get involved with your cause.

 The conversion stage of the process involves getting your supporter to complete a donation.
 This looks like making a strong donation ask through email, social media, your website, and any other fundraising tools you may be using.

 Now that you’ve taken your supporter on a journey, and they’re ready to become a donor, an important part of the conversion process is doing just that: making sure your donors convert.

 Donors today are expecting a donation process that’s on par with their other online activity- it should be quick and easy to donate on any device they prefer.

 A good donation experience shows your donors that you care about their time, effort, and funds.